 - Tools and equipment including hand tools, power tools, lifting tools, PPE, FFE, etc.

 - Method or procedure adopted by them.

 - Traffic and driving rules.

 Position and working should not be in dangerous conditions.
-Tools and equipment should be of correct size and type, should be used correctly and in right condition.
+Tools and equipment should be of the correct size and type, should be used correctly and in the right condition.
 Procedure or method should be safe and adequate.
 Where safety work permit is required, it must be explained and followed correctly.
 Driving should be safe or defensive and traffic rules must be followed.
 Drivers of vehicles of hazardous goods should have undergone specific training.

 After seeing an unsafe act, observer’s (e.g. supervisor or safety officer) attitude should be to ‘talk with’ the worker and not to ‘talk to’ the worker.
 This means to call or advise the worker politely ask him why he is doing so or not using required tool, equipment, procedure etc, here his explanation, try to understand him and them explain him the ‘underlying hazard’ and make him convinced about ‘unsafe act’ and to correct it as per safety requirement.

 Some examples of unsafe acts and control measure are given below:

 |2.||Physical and physiological conditions such as work-load, physical strain, physical weakness, headache, cold, faintness, abnormal blood pressure, poor vision, handicapped, deaf, dumb, epilepsy etc.||A||Workload study and proper distribution||A||Supervisor, Safety Officer|

 |B||Pre-employment medical exam||B||Physician, Factory Medical Officer|

 |D||Proper selection & placement of the person||D||Personnel Dept and Physician|